Rule-based system

+Production system rules

-A classic example of a rule-based system is the domain-specific expert system that uses rules to make deductions or choices.
+A classic example of a production rule-based system is the domain-specific expert system that uses rules to make deductions or choices.
 For example, an expert system might help a doctor choose the correct diagnosis based on a cluster of symptoms, or select tactical moves to play a game.

 Rule-based systems can be used to perform lexical analysis to compile or interpret computer programs, or in natural language processing.

 Rule-based programming attempts to derive execution instructions from a starting set of data and rules.
 This is a more indirect method than that employed by an imperative programming language, which lists execution steps sequentially.

 Construction

 A typical rule-based system has four basic components: